 Even with these proposed changes, employer sponsorship remains a complex and expensive proposition.
-As such, it is important to get the right advice and get your application done right the first time.
+As such, it is important to get the right advice and get your application done correctly the first time.

 Our team, staffed by migration lawyers who understand your needs, is well placed to provide the highest level of assistance.
 Whether you are a prospective migrant or an employer looking to hire foreign talent, it is imperative that you understand the requirements and obligations associated with your application.

-To book your consultation, please submit an inquiry via the enquiry form bellow, or call one of our operators on +61 3 9958 5854.
+To book your consultation, please submit an inquiry via the inquiry form below, or call one of our operators on +61 3 9958 5854.

-The full joint media release relating to the above measures can be accessed via this link.
+The full joint media release which related to the above measures can be accessed via this link.